ryanbomo/dnd_tools/README.md

   * Generate Number of Enemy Combatants
   * Purchase enemies to fill enemy team based on XP buy system
   * Full CSV of both DMG
+  * Use accurate range to figure out encounter

 ### User Manual